simonsobs/soaculib/docs/frameworks.rst

 are mostly lost, since it is the more complex functions (that make multiple calls) that are more likely to require alteration.

-The solution we are pursuing in aculib is to write all the code using generators, but to wrap that code differently depending on the framework.
+The solution we are pursuing in soaculib is to write all the code using generators, but to wrap that code differently depending on the framework.
 For twisted, we wrap it using inlineCallbacks.
 For Requests, we wrap it using a simple function that essentially drives the generator in a similar way to how inlineCallbacks does.